NextEra Energy: Valuation

-On January 19, 2017, NextEra Energy (NEE) was trading at an EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) ratio of 11x.
-Its five-year historical average valuation multiple stands near 11x, while the industry average is near 10.5x, and so NEE appears to be trading at a relatively fair valuation, as compared to its historical average.
+As of July 27, 2016, NextEra Energy was trading at an EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple of 12x.
+Its five-year historical EV-to-EBITDA average stands at 10.5x.
+The industry average is close to 11x.